 On November 3, 1917, Bird was among the approximately 130 cadets who set off from Oxford for Harrowby Camp, a machine gun training center at Grantham in Lincolnshire.
 The War Birds entry for November 6, 1917, indicates that Bird was in the running to take charge of the men going to Grantham, but that Elliott White Springs (who was taking a small group to Stamford to begin flight training) thought it prudent to appoint Joseph Frederick Stillman instead: “Somebody has got to hold this crowd down and Bird has been in too much devilment already to be effective on his own responsibility.”
 However, when fifty of the men left Grantham for flying schools on November 19, 1917, Stillman left “Bird in charge” of those who remained.5

-In early July, Bird was apparently one of a group of pilots who sailed from Southampton to Le Havre and then travelled to Issoudun, where the American 3rd Aviation Instruction Center was located.
-14 There he presumably had instruction in flying the American-built DH-4 and in the skills required of an observation pilot.15 In mid-July 1918 he was among a group of nine pilots, including Anker Christian Jensen and Edmond Thomas Keenan of the second Oxford detachment, who were ordered to the 2nd Corps Aeronautical School, an aerial observation school at Chatillon-sur-Seine.16 In August he was assigned to the U.S. 50th Aero Squadron, an observation squadron stationed at that time at Amanty, about thirty miles west-southwest of Nancy, and flying American made DH-4s with Liberty engines.
-James J. Sloan, Jr., in his Wings of Honor, gives the date of Bird’s arrival as August 18, 1918; however, Goettler, in his diary entry for August 31, 1918, wrote “Tracy Bird arrived today.”
+Bird was one of a large group of pilots ordered from London to Issoudun, where the American 3rd Aviation Instruction Center was located.14 There he presumably had instruction in flying the American-built DH-4 and in the skills required of an observation pilot.15 In mid-July 1918 he was among a group of nine pilots, including Anker Christian Jensen and Edmond Thomas Keenan of the second Oxford detachment, who were ordered to the 2nd Corps Aeronautical School, an aerial observation school at Chatillon-sur-Seine.16 In August he was assigned to the U.S. 50th Aero Squadron, an observation squadron stationed at that time at Amanty, about thirty miles west-southwest of Nancy, and flying American made DH-4s with Liberty engines.
+James J. Sloan, Jr., in his Wings of Honor, gives the date of Bird’s arrival at the 50th Aero as August 18, 1918; however, Goettler, in his diary entry for August 31, 1918, wrote “Tracy Bird arrived today.”
 Sloan goes on to remark that “Only Allen ‘Tracy’ Bird, Bill Frayne and Harry Stevens had flown DH-4s, so they gave flight instruction to the other pilots until they could go on their own—with sandbags in the rear cockpit, just in case.”17 (There were, in fact, some other men familiar with DH.4s and DH-4s, including Goettler, who also assisted with this training.)

 In September, in preparation for the St. Mihiel offensive, the 50th Aero initially moved to Behonne (about thirty miles northwest of Amanty), and then, on September 7, 1918, about thirty-five miles back east-south-east, to Bicqueley, south of Toul.